Blendify/blender-manual/trunk/blender_docs/manual/files/blend/previews.rst

 It can also store previews for scenes, collections and objects, but those need to be generated manually.

-These previews can then be used by the *Thumbnail* view of the *File Browser*, when linking or appending data-blocks.
+These previews can then be used by the *Thumbnail* view of the File Browser, when linking or appending data-blocks.

 .. _bpy.ops.wm.previews_ensure: